 Governance of and exit from onshore joint ventures

 To avoid the requirements of obtaining NDRC and MOFCOM approval and to enhance structuring flexibility, foreign private equity investors typically prefer to invest in China through an offshore investment.
-The ideal transaction structure, when feasible, is for the foreign investor to invest alongside a Chinese partner in an offshore Cayman or British Virgin Islands company, with such company owning 100 per cent of a Chinese WFOE (often indirectly through a Hong Kong entity, to obtain preferential treatment on dividends).
-This structure also allows the foreign investor to benefit from transaction agreements governed by foreign law and to avoid the need to enforce its rights in China.
-Because of foreign ownership limitations and the prohibition on ‘round-trip’ investments, however, this offshore structure is seldom available for foreign investments in Chinese targets that have not formed an offshore holding structure prior to the effectiveness of the M&A Rules.
+The ideal transaction structure, when feasible, is that the foreign investor invests alongside a Chinese partner in an offshore Cayman Islands or British Virgin Islands company, with the company owning 100 per cent of a Chinese WFOE (often indirectly through a Hong Kong entity, to obtain preferential treatment on dividends).
+This structure also allows the foreign investor to benefit from transaction agreements governed by foreign laws and to avoid the need to enforce its rights in China.
+Because of foreign ownership limitations and the prohibition on round-trip investments, however, this offshore structure is seldom available for foreign investments in Chinese targets that have not formed an offshore holding structure prior to the effectiveness of the M&A Rules.

-Many non-Chinese investors use a ‘variable interest entity’ (VIE) structure to invest (indirectly) in China to avoid seeking certain Chinese regulatory approvals.
-Under a VIE structure, Chinese individuals, often the founders, are the registered shareholders of a domestic operating company, which holds the required licences and permits needed for the business to operate.
-An investor (often in conjunction with the founders) then forms a WFOE through an offshore entity it owns, and the WFOE enters into a series of contractual arrangements with the operating company and its registered shareholders pursuant to which the WFOE obtains control and an economic interest in such operating company.
-These contractual arrangements can take many forms, but often include an exclusive service or licence agreement, a voting proxy agreement, share pledge agreement and loan agreement, and an exclusive option agreement (together with a form of equity transfer agreement) allowing the WFOE (when permitted by Chinese law) or its appropriate affiliate (or affiliates) or designee (or designees) to acquire the equity interests or assets of the operating company.
-Commentators frequently note that the VIE structure is legally risky given that it arguably violates the spirit (if not the letter) of Chinese regulations; however, Chinese companies continue to use this structure.
+Many non-Chinese investors use a 'variable interest entity' (VIE) structure to invest (indirectly) in China to avoid seeking certain Chinese regulatory approvals (approvals that will not or will not be expected to be granted to FIEs).
+Under a VIE structure, Chinese individuals, often the founders, key management members or their relatives, are the registered shareholders of a domestic operating company, which holds the required licences and permits needed for the business to operate.
+An investor (often in conjunction with the founders) then forms a WFOE through an offshore entity it owns, and the WFOE enters into a series of contractual arrangements with the operating company and its registered shareholders pursuant to which the WFOE obtains control and an economic interest in the operating company.
+These contractual arrangements can take many forms, but often include an exclusive service or licence agreement, a voting proxy agreement, a share pledge agreement and a loan agreement, and an exclusive option agreement (together with a form of equity transfer agreement) allowing the WFOE (when permitted by Chinese law) or its appropriate affiliates or designees to acquire the equity interests or assets of the operating company.
+Commentators frequently note that the VIE structure is legally risky given that it arguably violates the spirit (if not the explicit text) of Chinese regulations; however, Chinese companies, including some of the large public companies, such as Alibaba, Baidu and Tencent, continue to use this structure.

 ii Fiduciary duties and liability

 The Companies Law is the primary statute regulating the actions and duties of directors, officers and supervisors of a Chinese company.
-Pursuant to the Companies Law, a director, officer or supervisor must abide by the laws, administrative regulations and articles of association of the company, and has a duty of loyalty and a duty of care to the company.
-As in many other countries, a breach of duty may give rise to civil, administrative or criminal liability.
-A particular concern to a private equity investor in China, however, is that a director, officer or supervisor may be liable for criminal liability not only for his or her own wrongdoing, but also for crimes committed by the company if he or she is the ‘manager directly in charge’ or ‘person directly responsible’ for the management of the matter with respect to which a specific criminal act was committed by the company.
-This risk of personal liability for company wrongdoing is more acute for a director or officer who is also the chair of the board, executive director or legal representative of the company or who otherwise serves in a senior management capacity, such as general manager or chief financial officer.
-Most non-Chinese private equity funds are comfortable appointing their representatives to the boards of Chinese companies notwithstanding the risk of liability, often while seeking to ensure that their representatives are not assigned responsibility for any specific matters.
-While directors and officers insurance and indemnification agreements may protect against civil liability, many types of administrative or criminal liability cannot be mitigated with insurance and indemnification.
+Pursuant to the Companies Law, a director, officer or supervisor must abide by the laws, administrative regulations and articles of association of the company, and has duties of loyalty and care to the company.
+Similar to many other countries, a breach of duty by a director, officer or supervisor of a Chinese company may give rise to civil, administrative or criminal liability.
+A particular concern to a private equity investor in China, however, is that a director, officer or supervisor may be liable for criminal liability not only for his or her own wrongdoing, but also for crimes committed by the company if he or she is the 'manager directly in charge' or 'person directly responsible' for the management of the matter with respect to which a specific criminal act was committed by the company.
+This risk of personal liability for company wrongdoing is more acute for a director or officer who is also the chairperson of the board, executive director or legal representative of the company or who otherwise serves in a senior management capacity, such as a general manager or chief financial officer.
+Often by way of seeking to ensure that their representatives are not assigned responsibility for any specific matters, most non-Chinese private equity funds are comfortable appointing their representatives to the boards of Chinese companies, despite the risk of liability.
+While directors' and officers' insurance and indemnification agreements may protect against civil liability, many types of administrative or criminal liability cannot be mitigated by insurance and indemnification.

 Chinese tax exposure

-Since January 2008, China’s Enterprise Income Tax Law (EIT Law) has imposed a 10 per cent capital gains tax on the sale of a domestic Chinese company by a foreign investor.
-On 3 February 2015, the State Administration of Taxation of the PRC issued Circular (2015) No. 7 (Circular 7) on Chinese corporate income tax treatments of indirect transfers of PRC assets (including equity interest in a Chinese company) by non-resident enterprises.
-Under Circular 7, an indirect equity transfer of a Chinese entity by an offshore seller (such as selling the equity of an offshore holding company) that does not have a reasonable commercial purpose and is structured to avoid applicable Chinese taxes will be recharacterised by the Chinese tax authorities as a direct equity transfer of the Chinese entity for Chinese tax purposes, and the offshore seller will be required to pay capital gains tax for the transaction.
-Although the parties to such offshore transaction have the discretion to determine whether to make a Circular 7 filing to report such offshore transaction for Chinese tax authorities’ assessment for Chinese tax purposes, Circular 7 employs a penalty structure designed to motivate the parties to offshore transactions involving indirect sales of Chinese companies to report potentially taxable transactions to the tax authorities.
-Because of the uncertainty and evolving practice of the Circular 7 regime regarding what will satisfy the tax authorities as a non-tax-avoidance justification and having reasonable commercial purpose for the offshore sale of Chinese entities, many practitioners interpret the application of Circular 7 in a broad way, and recommend making Circular 7 filings to reduce the risks and potential penalties for evading Chines tax obligations.
+Since January 2008, China's Enterprise Income Tax Law (the EIT Law) has imposed a 10 per cent capital gains tax on the sale of a domestic Chinese company by a foreign investor.
+On 3 February 2015, the State Administration of Taxation of the People's Republic of China (PRC) issued Circular (2015) No. 7 (Circular 7) on Chinese corporate income tax treatments of indirect transfers of Chinese assets (including equity interest in a Chinese company) by non-resident enterprises.
+Under Circular 7, an indirect equity transfer of a Chinese entity by an offshore seller (such as selling the equity of an offshore holding company) that does not have a reasonable commercial purpose and that is structured to avoid applicable Chinese taxes will be re-characterised by the Chinese tax authorities as a direct equity transfer of the Chinese entity for Chinese tax purposes, and the offshore seller will be required to pay capital gains tax for the transaction.
+Although it is within the discretion of the parties to such offshore transactions to determine whether to make a Circular 7 filing to report the offshore transaction for the Chinese tax authorities' assessment for Chinese tax purposes, Circular 7 employs a penalty structure designed to motivate parties to offshore transactions involving indirect sales of Chinese companies to report potentially taxable transactions to the Chinese tax authorities.
+Because of the uncertainty under the Circular 7 regime regarding what will satisfy the Chinese tax authorities as a non-tax-avoidance justification with reasonable commercial purpose for the offshore sale of Chinese entities, and regarding the evolving market practice with respect to these matters, many practitioners interpret the application of Circular 7 in a broad way and recommend making Circular 7 filings to reduce the risks and potential penalties for evading Chinese tax obligations.

-An offshore vehicle established by a non-Chinese private equity investor to make an investment in a Chinese company will be treated as a ‘PRC-resident enterprise’ under the EIT Law, and will be subject to a uniform 25 per cent enterprise income tax on its worldwide income where such offshore vehicle’s de facto management body is in China.
-Although the law is unclear, factors that the State Administration of Taxation may take into account in determining tax residency include whether:
+An offshore vehicle established by a non-Chinese private equity investor to make an investment in a Chinese company will be treated as a 'PRC-resident enterprise' under the EIT Law, and will be subject to a flat 25 per cent enterprise income tax on its worldwide income if the offshore vehicle's de facto management body is in China.
+Although the language of law is unclear, factors that the State Administration of Taxation may take into account in determining tax residency include whether:

-- d at least half of the offshore vehicle’s directors or senior management reside in China.
+- at least half of the offshore vehicle's directors or senior management reside in China.

-To mitigate the risk that any dividends, sale proceeds or other income received by an offshore vehicle are subject to such tax, an offshore vehicle should take steps to establish that it is not effectively managed and controlled in China.
+To mitigate the risk that any dividends, sale proceeds or other income received by an offshore vehicle might be subject to this tax, an offshore vehicle should take steps to establish that it is not effectively managed and controlled in China.

 Chinese authorities' enforcement actions

-In addition to heightened scrutiny from US regulators, foreign private equity investors also face risks posed by Chinese authorities’ anticorruption and antitrust enforcement actions.
-Such risks were showcased in continued enforcement actions against multinational companies.
+In addition to scrutiny from US regulators, multinational companies and private equity firms also face potential enforcement risks by the Chinese anti-corruption and antitrust authorities.

 Chinese antitrust enforcement update